Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 Surgery is the first treatment option to remove the tumor safely.
 Safe resection to remove either a part of the breast (lumpectomy) or the whole of the breast (mastectomy) is often considered; however, it is based on the location and size of the tumor.
 Further, there are other newer surgical options as well that improve the appearance of the breast, such as Skin-sparing mastectomy and nipple-sparing mastectomy.

 Radiation therapy is used after surgery to kill the remaining cancerous cells.
 A proper angle, a correct dose, and an accurate location are decided first, and then the patient is subjected to radiation therapy.
-Several times external beam radiation on the whole of the breast is also used.
-However, the areas where radiation therapy is given depends on where the tumor has spread.
+External beam radiation on the whole of the breast is also used several times.
+However, the areas where radiation therapy is given depend on where the tumor has spread.

 Chemotherapy is another standard and viable treatment option for breast cancer patients.
 Chemotherapy uses a combination of drugs and is given either before or after the surgery to kill or shrink the size of the cancerous cells, which would otherwise be hard to remove with the help of surgery.